 Exploration is free from a map littered with iconography; which would generally dictate the importance and priority of the environment.
-To avoid stifling discovery and essentially creating a tunnel vision perspective, Nintendo has granted the player freedom to define their own points of interest.
-This design choice rewards a curious adventurer and shows confidence in the player to consider the nuances of their surroundings.
-The meticulous coordination of each in-game asset is used to piece together a narrative, not leading the player directly, but psychologically, giving the player a more fulfilled sense of accomplishment.
-Intuition is rewarded through independent discovery, as opposed to directly from Nintendo.
+To avoid stifling discovery and essentially creating a tunnel vision perspective, Nintendo has granted the player freedom to define their own points-of-interest.

-Creating an environment that encourages exploration and rewards unintentional discoveries creates an unprecedented sense of wonder and awe; similar to that of a child stumbling upon uncharted territory.
-With the original inception of The Legend of Zelda, Miyamoto always wanted to create a game that reflected his own childhood exploration and discovery, essentially forming the catalyst that influenced him to create the Zelda franchise.
+Creating an environment that encourages exploration is what makes the discovery in Breath of the Wild so unique; stumbling onto something that you had no idea was there or discovering a location with no aid from point markers or dotted lines creates such an unprecedented sense of wonder and awe.
+With the original inception of The Legend of Zelda, Miyamoto always wanted to create a game that reflected his own childhood experience of exploration and discovery in the outdoors, this experience would essentially form the catalyst that influenced him to create the Zelda franchise.

 An Excerpt from ‘Game Over, Press Start to Continue: How Nintendo Conquered the World’ by David Sheff.